Instructional Strategies for Mathematics

 Depth of knowledge sample problems by grade level

 AEA 267 put together these standards-based assessment questions using Webb’s Depth of Knowledge (DOK) levels across the standards using resources like Illustrative Mathematics and the National Assessment for Educational Progress (NAEP).
-Districts can use these assessment items to help bring more clarity to what it is that students are expected to learn within and across the standards and their assigned DOK level.
-Thus, these quality standards-based assessment items serve as another solid anchor which clearly outlines the quality of curriculum, instruction and assessment (formative assessment strategies and processes, screening, diagnostic, common classroom, interim and summative assessments) that is used by teachers to measure their impact in student learning.
+The purpose of these documents is to help educators gauge the quality of their curriculum, instruction and assessments within and across grades, and plan instruction.
+These standards-based assessment questions, within and across grades, are provided across the assigned Webb’s Depth of Knowledge (DOK) levels of the standards.
+These quality assessment items can be used to help bring more clarity to what it is that students are expected to learn within and across the standards and their assigned DOK level www.centralriversaea.org/wp-content/uploads/2017/03/Math-6.pdf.
+The sample items are not intended to be used as practice tests.

 Universal Design for Learning (UDL)